BurntSushi/nakala/doc/SCRATCH.md

 document is to delete it by its user ID.
 (We could in theory provide handles to a specific doc ID in a specific segment as part of search results, but omitting a way to delete a document by its user ID seems like a critical failing.)
-This means we need a way to quickly map a user ID to every doc ID its associated with in every segment.
+This means we need a way to quickly map a user ID to every doc ID it's associated with in every segment.
 This is where the FST mapping user IDs to doc IDs described in the section on identifiers comes in handy.